oracle/terraform-provider-oci/website/docs/d/log_analytics_log_analytics_resource_categories_list.html.markdown

 	* `name` - The unique name that identifies the category.
 	* `type` - The category type.
 Values include "PRODUCT", "TIER", "VENDOR" and "GENERIC".
 * `items` - A list of resources and their category assignments
     * `category_name` - The category name to which this resource belongs.
+    * `compartment_id` - The compartment ID of the resource, if applicable.
     * `is_system` - The system flag.
 A value of false denotes a user-created category assignment.
 A value of true denotes an Oracle-defined category assignment.
     * `resource_id` - The unique identifier of the resource, usually a name or ocid.
+    * `resource_display_name` - The resource display name.
     * `resource_type` - The resource type.